 It may not look like much now, but once the 1914 structure was converted into the Plantation Club in 1940, it became the place in St. Louis to grab a gimlet and sway with some of the best jazz and swing musicians out there.

-As was so often the case during that era, the joint was “whites only,” but African-American artists like Billy Eckstine, Noble Sissle and His Orchestra, Ella Fitzgerald, Nat King Cole, and Benny Carter made nightly appearances at the reportedly mob-run nightclub.
+As was so often the case during that era, the joint was segregated, but African American artists like Billy Eckstine, Noble Sissle and His Orchestra, Ella Fitzgerald, Nat King Cole, and Benny Carter made nightly appearances at the reportedly mob-run nightclub.

 And it’s because of that importance, and the current threat to the structure, that the Palladium Building was named to the National Trust for Historic Preservation’s 2014 list of America's 11 Most Endangered Historic Places.